finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

 What if we want to use `dynamic import`, can we do that?
 Yes we can!
-Since **Babel** version **7.4.0**, `dynamic import` support enabled by default, so we don't have to install `@babel/plugin-proposal-dynamic-import`, but if our Babel version below that version, we have to add that plugin to our project.
+Since **Babel** version **7.4.0**, `dynamic import` support enabled by default, so we don't have to install `@babel/plugin-proposal-dynamic-import`, but if our Babel version below that version, we have to add that plugin manually to our project.

 Let's split our greet function into separate files, then we will use `dynamic import` in our `index.js` file: